ethereum-optimism/specs/specs/interop/superchain_backend.md

 def block_safety(chain_id: int, block_hash: Bytes32):
     """
-    Return the safety level for a given block.
-    - Used by the local chain to distinguish between unsafe and cross-unsafe HEADs.
-    - Can be used by the block builder to reject executing messages based on the safety level of the remote block containing the initiating message.
+    Return the safety level for a given block, Used by the message safety backend API to determine the safety of the remote block specified in the message identifier.
     """
     if len(block_unverified_executing_messages[block_hash]) > 0:
         return UNSAFE